apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/filtering_links.md

 # [](#filtering-links) Filtering links

 Web pages are full of links, but frankly, most of them are useless to us.
-There are two approaches to filtering links: Targeting the links we're interested in by using unique CSS selectors, and collecting all linksm then using pattern matching to find the sought after URLs.
-In real scraping scenarios, these two approaches are often combined for the most effective URL filtering.
+There are two approaches to filtering links: Targeting the links we're interested in by using unique CSS selectors, and collecting all links and then using pattern matching to find the sought after URLs.
+In real scraping scenarios, both of these two approaches are often combined for the most effective URL filtering.

 ## [](#css-filter) Filtering with unique CSS selectors